keshavchan/quartz/content/_index.md

 enableToc: false
 ---

-You might be tired from roaming around on the internret.
+You might be tired from roaming around on the internet.
 Please take a moment to quench your thirst.
 Here, have a glass of water.
 Seriously, just go and grab one.
 I am Keshav, a software designer currently researching spatial computing and machine learning on weekends.